-I argued that TCC is essential to English language pedagogy in today's globalized world and that ELF is a valuable transcultural communication tool for fostering students' transcultural communicative awareness; particularly in contexts where conventional, Anglo-centered teaching practices are dominant.
+I argue that TCC is essential to English language pedagogy in today's globalized world and that ELF is a valuable transcultural communication tool for fostering students' transcultural communicative awareness; particularly in contexts where conventional, Anglo-centered teaching practices are dominant.
 Theories and research on TCC emphasize the significance of cultural knowledge, awareness, and skill development in achieving effective transcultural communication.
 English language teachers must first hone their TCC skills and then incorporate them into their teaching methods to facilitate their students' preparation.
 They must expose students to different cultural contexts and implement strategies to adapt their communication styles and language use.
 In this endeavor, all stakeholders should offer professional training and updated materials.

-I discussed the benefits of TCPs, drawing attention to the centrality of students' cultural sensitivity and communication skills and the need to enhance their critical thinking.
-I then highlighted the challenges of TCPs, insisting on language barriers, cultural differences, and class time constraints, stressing that such practices should be addressed appropriately if certain objectives are to be achieved.
-As mentioned, by combining tasks and materials that address specific cultural differences, incorporating short cultural presentations to make efficient use of limited time, or employing technologies and AI, teachers can successfully integrate TCPs in their multicultural classes.
+I discussed the benefits of TCPs, drawing attention to greater cultural sensitivity, improved communication skills, and enhanced critical thinking of students, as well as the challenges, insisting on language barriers, cultural differences, and class time constraints, stressing that such practices should be addressed appropriately if certain objectives are to be achieved.
+For instance, by combining tasks and materials that address specific cultural differences, incorporating short cultural presentations to make efficient use of limited time, or employing technologies and AI, teachers can successfully integrate TCPs in their multicultural classes.
 This approach can foster transcultural understanding and enhance language learning in different classroom settings.

-One limitation of this study was its theoretical focus.
-While theory can be useful, incorporating empirical evidence from real-world scenarios may improve its effectiveness.
-This limitation can be addressed by teachers by using some of the hints in the paper to develop practical activities.
+One limitation of this study was its theoretical nature.
+Although theory in general can be effective, incorporating empirical evidence from the real world may enhance its effectiveness.
+This limitation can be mitigated by employing the practical hints outlined in the paper.
 Another limitation is the vast amount of literature on the domains of ELF and transcultural communication, which makes it difficult to identify all the pertinent research.
-Nevertheless, the current study has embedded the most influential works on the topic in the discussion, to my knowledge, and presented a comprehensive theoretical appraisal of recent advances including advice that can be empirically developed by English language teachers and practitioners to incorporate TCPs in the classroom.
+Nevertheless, the current study has embedded, to my knowledge, the most influential works on the topic in the discussion, and presented a comprehensive theoretical appraisal of recent advances including advice that can be empirically developed by English language teachers and practitioners to incorporate TCPs in the classroom.

-It is recommended that future research be focused on developing TCC assessment tools and/or investigating the impact of TCC on language acquisition outcomes to gather more practical and confirmatory results.
+It is recommended that future research be focused on developing TCC assessment tools and/or investigating the impact of TCC on language acquisition outcomes to gather more empirical and confirmatory results.